15 Possible Causes of Tinnitus: Survey Results

 These doctors bill the insurance companies for this useless work!
 That's really a shame!

-I am sure there are doctors in the field who have integrity and have a desire to make a difference for patients rather than making believe they know something.
-I welcome any professional who really wants to makes a difference to use my survey results in their own research.
+I am sure there are doctors in the field who have integrity and desire to make a difference for patients rather than make them believe they know something.
+I welcome any professional who wants to makes a difference to use my survey results in their research.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.